-I'm the breeder behind the Learning Lab located in Fulton, MS. I offer top-quality Labrador Retriever puppies with a focus on health, form, and function.
+I'm Rachel T., the breeder behind the Learning Lab located in Fulton, MS. I offer top-quality Labrador Retriever puppies with a focus on health, form, and function.
 I believe quality is more important than quantity.
 I have high expectations for my puppies and make sure to place each one with an enriching and loving family complementary to their personality and ability!

-• What makes Rachel’s program special
+What makes your program special?

 My dogs and puppies are considered members of my family, and they get the best care I can possibly provide.
 I am passionate about Labrador Retrievers, and my love for these dogs shines through in every aspect of my breeding program.